Joshua 10 – The Southern Kings Conquered

 · Gilgal was the place of obedience and the remembrance of salvation (Joshua 5:10).

-· Gilgal was the place where the manna stopped, and they began to live of what the Promised Land provided (Joshua 5:11-12).
+· Gilgal was the place where the manna stopped, and they began to live from what the Promised Land provided (Joshua 5:11-12).

 b.
 Do not forsake your servants; come up to us quickly, save us and help us: The Gibeonites rightly looked to the people of Israel as their helpers and protectors.
 They were not too proud to call for help.